novuhq/novu/docs/docs/channels/sms/africas-talking.md

 ![Image showing Africa’s Talking dashboard page where you create shortcodes for sending SMS](/img/providers/sms/africas-talking/short-codes.png)

-If you have not yet created one yet, on the `Shortcodes` dropdown option, click on `Request`.
+If you have not created one yet, on the `Shortcodes` dropdown option, click on `Request`.

 On the page that appears, fill in the form and submit